jgorham/stein_discrepancy/README.md

 ## So how do I use it?

 This software has been tested on Julia v0.5.0.
-There are currently two broads classes of Stein discrepancies: graph and kernel.
+This release implements two classes of Stein discrepancies: graph Stein discrepancies and kernel Stein discrepancies.

 ### Graph Stein discrepancies